RayhanaAkterDev/javascript-complete-guide/01-fundamentals/06-comments/README.md

 ### 2.1 Single-line Comments

-Start with `//` and extend to the end of the line.
+Start with `//` and continue to the line’s end.

 ```js
 // This is a single-line comment